kiraio-moe/USSR/README.md

       - After successfully removing the splash screen, **import** the project to `Android Studio`.
       - **Build** the project.
-      - If you want to upload your game to app store (e.g. Google Play Store), you can `sign` your game with `keystore` and build the project as app bundle (`.aar`).
+      - If you want to upload your game to app store (e.g. Google Play Store), you can `sign` your game with `keystore` and build the project as app bundle (`.aab`).
 I won't cover those steps here because you can find them pretty much on the internet.

 ## Supported Platforms